saranshwakode/Netflix-SQL-Data-Analysis/README.md

 - Which ratings dominate the catalog
 - How Netflix's content additions have changed over time

-This project uses SQL to identify these patterns and provide **data-driven business recommendations**.
+This project uses SQL to identify these patterns and provide **data driven business recommendations**.

 ---